General Beach Information:

 - Tick Bites – DO NOT attempt to remove the tick.
 Cover with vaseline or a film of oil.
 When insect is free, remove with tweezers.
 Look for flu-like symptoms for up to two weeks.
 If this occurs, seek immediate medical attention.

 - Snake Bites – CALL 911.
-Use a compression dressing just above site, NOT a tourniquet.
+Use a compression dressing just above the site, NOT a tourniquet.

 - Oyster Shells – cuts and abrasions can result in serious infections.
-Medical treatment advised.
+Medical treatment is advised.

 - Alligators – Do NOT go near alligators.
 They run very fast.
 Do NOT feed or tease!

-- Sting Ray – rinse with water and apply heat to neutralize sting.
+- Sting Ray – rinse with water and apply heat to neutralize the sting.
 Seek medical attention.

 Emergency Information: